 Issues around children learning to read are rarely out of the news.
 Which is hardly surprising – becoming a successful reader is of paramount importance in improving a child’s life chances.
 Keith Stanovich, a literacy scholar, wrote a widely cited paper in 1986, describing the downward spiral that impacts upon lack of reading ability and then, according to Stanovich, on kids’ cognitive capability.

 Many children naturally enjoy reading, but if they are struggling, their confidence can quickly diminish – and with it their motivation.
 This sets in motion the destructive cycle, whereby reading ability fails to improve.
-We were pleased to hear that Hannah Earnshaw, a probationary teacher, is piloting a reading scheme at Crown Primary School in Scotland, where kids say they feel relaxed and enjoy books more when reading them to canines Blue and Morna!
+Fantastic feedback from children saying they feel relaxed and enjoy books more when reading them to canines.

 So, how can dogs help?